Join a Research Expedition and Ecological Tour

 excursions

-In addition to eight days of fieldwork, the trip includes four full-day excursions to scenic and ecological highlights of northwestern Tasmania:
+In addition to eight days of fieldwork, the trip includes four full-day excursions to scenic and ecological highlights of north-western Tasmania:

 Liffey Falls, in the Tasmanian Wilderness World Heritage Area, is one of the highlights of our full-day caves and waterfalls excursion.